FrannDzs/nVidia-modded-Inf/Readme.md

 ##### My own recommendation
-* Stick with the **normal (GR) driver** the rest is more or less marketing/pr with no real benefits.
+* Stick with the **normal (GR [GRD]) driver** the rest is more or less marketing/pr with no real benefits.
 The driver packages are almost identical (except the DCH package).
 If you Windows version is a "special case" like the S/Core version then use the DCH version.

 How-to remove old nVidia drivers
 ===================

-* Extract [Display Driver Uninstaller (DDU)](https://github.com/CHEF-KOCH/nVidia-modded-Inf/tree/master/tools) and start the program, boot into "safe mode" (you can do this manually or within the given DDU option) and let DDU auto-clean and restart the OS automatically for you.
+* Extract Display Driver Uninstaller (DDU) and start the program, boot into "safe mode" (you can do this manually or within the given DDU option) and let DDU auto-clean and restart the OS automatically for you.
 You do not need to uninstall the driver or any package via Windows own uninstaller program first (that's the whole point using DDU).
 Keep in mind that **DDU should only be used in case you get troubles while uninstalling/installing the driver with nVidia's own Setup**, it's not recommend and needed to use DDU as 'normal' driver removal procedure. nVidia's own setup routine usually does the job just fine, however in some cases in can help to remove leftovers which _might_ cause trouble.
 * After you rebooted you install the (modded/repack) nVidia driver, if the driver isn't digital signed you need to do it yourself or disable Windows driver signature enforcement.

 The official DDU guide can be found over [here](https://www.wagnardsoft.com/content/ddu-guide-tutorial).